-But it's a good option to have more flexible during your trip.
+But it's a good option to be more flexible during your trip.

 Bookaway doesn't have any app on iOS or Android yet.

-For now, users of both platforms need to go to their website to make a booking.
+For now, whether you've got an iPhone or and Android phone, you need to go to their website to make a booking.

 Hopefully, they can get an app out soon for both operating systems.